Is 7 Hours of Sleep Enough? What Science Says for Most Adults

 Cognitive performance

-Memory consolidation, decision-making, attention span, and creative problem-solving all depend on completing full REM and deep NREM cycles — achievable in 7 hours.
+Memory consolidation, decision-making, attention span, and creative problem-solving all depend on completing full REM and deep NREM cycles — achievable in well-timed 7-hour sleep.
+A 2024 NIH study found adults averaging exactly 7 hours scored 18% higher on working memory tests than those averaging 6 hours.

 🛡️